zmess24/personal-website-nextjs/src/posts/fine-tuning-performance.md

 weighted avg       0.77      0.67      0.69        30
 ```

 Amazing!
-Using only 120 training examples, the **fine-tuned model (~90% accuracy)** is observing an almost **~13% increase in performance** compared to the **prompt engineered model (~77% accuaracy)** on the same test set of data!
+Using only 120 training examples, the fine-tuned model is observing an almost **13%** increase in performance compared to the prompt engineered model!
 With an even a larger and more diverse set of training data, it's probable to assume that we could boost performance even higher.

-If you're int